digital-chemistry-laboratory/morfeus/docs/conformer.rst

 energies and geometry optimizations for conformers.
 The ``program``, ``model``, ``keywords`` and ``local_options`` keyword arguments are all passed on to QCEngine and more information can be found in the documentation__.
-Here is an example, optimizing a conformer ensemble with GFN-FF and doing single points with GFN2-xTB.
+Here is an example, optimizing a conformer ensemble with GFN-FF and doing single-point calculations with GFN2-xTB.

 .. code-block:: python
-  :caption: Optimization and ranking
+  :caption: Optimization and ranking using xTB

   >>> ce = ConformerEnsemble.from_rdkit("CCCC", optimize="MMFF94")
   >>> ce.prune_rmsd()